SamSlutz/Card-Game-Contributions/hearthstone/alex-otk-guides/README.md

 **`alex-cheat-sheet.pdf`** -- The main line
 here is straightforward and ubiquitously known among the pilots of the deck.
-What I contributed: exhaustively mapping every other viable line, every mana/damage tradeoff, every modification for a missing tutor target, every possible edge case; and organizing it into the reference table format used here.
+I exhaustively mapped every other viable line, every mana/damage tradeoff, every modification for a missing tutor target, every possible edge case; and organizing it into the format used here.

 **`darkscale-alexstrasza-otk-all.pdf`** -- The main line was discovered by myself, whereas UsernameABCD compiled the document and listed many fringe cases